pywbem/pywbemtools/docs/pywbemcli/features.rst

 is a request to the WBEM server to return instances of of <classname> from namespace ``interop``.

-However, pywbemcli expands this to allow some requests to be executed against multiple namespaces in a single request.
+However, pywbemcli expands this in version 1.1.0  to allow some requests to be executed against multiple namespaces in a single request.
 This was done primarily to allow viewing CIM objects in the server across namespaces (ex. comparing classes or instances between namespaces).